Mariana-Perez-Rothstein/Mariana-Perez-Rothstein/README.md

-- 👋 Hi, I’m @Mariana-Perez-Rothstein
+- 👋 Hi, I’m @Mariana-Perez-Rothstein, i'm gaduated in Sociology at Universidad de Barcelona.
+So i've always been in love with data and social causes.
-- 👀 I’m interested in data analysis
+- 👀 I’m professionaly improving my knowledge, and i am very interested in data analysis.
-- 🌱 I’m currently learning about structured programming with JS, Node Js, MySQl.
+- 🌱 I’m currently learning about structured programming with JS, Node Js, and MySQl.
 - 💞️ I’m looking to collaborate on news projects.

 <!---